dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 If you click on the "Track" link buttons next to an order, the browser will attempt a client-side navigation to `myorders/<id>` (e.g., `http://example.com/myorders/37`).
 Currently this will just log an error because no component matches this route.

 Once again we'll add a component to handle this.
-In the `Pages` directory, create a file called `OrderDetails.cshtml`, containing:
+In the `Pages` directory, create a file called `OrderDetails.razor`, containing:

 ```html
 @page "/myorders/{orderId:int}"